Omni-guides/Tuxborn/Readme2.md

   * It's too dark at night! - This can be a side effect of the lighting mods.
 The best option here is to craft a lantern and attach it to your character.

-  * I have levelled up but didn't get the option to increase my skills! - This is part of Static Skill Levelling.
+  * Using Survival mode, I have levelled up but didn't get the option to increase my skills! - This is part of Static Skill Levelling.
 Once you sleep, you will be able to apply the skill points.

   * How do I change resolution or the Framerate limit? - These are both controlls by the SSEDisplayTweaks.ini contained within the "Tuxborn - Settings" mod entry under the "Patcher Output" section in MO2.